Soumya-glitch-charlie/Soumya-glitch-charlie/README.md

 - :telescope: I’m working as a Electronics and Comm.
 Engineer and contributing to Problem Solving using Python and its modules, DSA is my hobby .

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Technical Content Writing and Discovering .

 - :zap: In my free time, I solve problems on GeeksforGeeks, LeetCode, Codechef, HackerRank and read tech articles.